December 2015 – December 2016

 To my surprise, my card expires mid-October 2018 (not 2017 as I thought).

 This is due to a little checkbox on the Kit’s form that requires you to select 12 or 24 months (from when I entered the country in October, not the interview date in December).
-Hopefully, I won’t have to go to any Questura or Commune office until this date (think I need to re-apply two months before).
+Hopefully, I won’t have to go to any Questura or Commune office again, until this date (think I need to re-apply two months before for another Residency card).

 At last I have the card and I’m free to relax in Cosenza!

-Incidentally, if anyone has experienced a similar process, please let me know your woes.
-Or, if you encountered a smooth process, I would love to hear all about this also.
+Incidentally, if anyone has experienced a similar process, please let me know of your woes.
+Or, if you encountered a smooth process, I would love to hear all about this also as I may learn something new.